Giovan Battista Cavagna: Works

-After leaving Naples for Rome, he worked in the studio of Federico Zuccari and performed numerous frescoes.
-He returned to Naples in 1590 to design several transition edifices from the Renaissance.
+Returning to Rome from Naples, Cavagna worked in the studio of Federico Zuccari and performed numerous frescoes.
+Once again in Naples in 1590, he designed several transition edifices from the Renaissance.
 For example, he helped complete the Muscettola chapel in the church of Santa Maria della Stella, now no longer extant.
 In 1591, he helped reconstruct the nave and apse of the church of Sant'Anna dei Lombardi.
-He also succeeded Francesco Grimaldi in the direction of the construction of San Paolo Maggiore.
+He also succeeded Francesco Grimaldi as director of the construction of San Paolo Maggiore.

-From 1598 to 1599 he helped design the Cappella del Tesoro in the Basilica of the Santissima Annunziata Maggiore.
-In these years, he accused the foreign rival in Naples, Domenico Fontana, of selecting a poor site for construction the Royal Palace.
+From 1598 to 1599 he helped design the Cappella del Tesoro in the Basilica of the Santissima Annunziata Maggiore, Naples.
+In these years, he criticised his rival, Domenico Fontana, a later arrival to Naples, of selecting a poor site for construction the Royal Palace.
+His disappointment in not winning this commission may have been Cavanga's reason for relocating to Loreto.

+Cavagna renovated Santa Caterina, an ancient church in Fabriano.
+He had been the architect of San Pietro in Valle, Fano and of the Sanctuary of Loreto.